rlipsc/polymorph/README.md

 ### Matching run time `ComponentTypeId`

 The `caseComponent` template creates a case statement to handle all components from a run time `ComponentTypeId`.
-This template includes templates to allow 'generic' code to perform type specific actions with dynamic component types such as in `ComponentList`.
+This template includes templates to allow generic code to perform type specific actions with dynamic component types such as in `ComponentList`.

 Note: